 What protects my employment while serving on jury duty?

 Jurors are protected by Federal Statute, Title 28 USC Section 1875, from being discharged, intimidated, or coerced by a employer because of grand or petit jury service.

 Am I required to give my employer my check for jury service?

 Most employers who pay their employees while they are on jury duty require them to return the jury service fee to them.
 This has been deemed to be an acceptable practice.
 However, this should only apply to the attendance fee, and not to the reimbursement for travel expenses.

 Are juror attendance fees considered reportable income?

 The IRS considers juror attendance fees to be Other Income and must be reported.
 At the end of the year, a 1099 MISC form will be mailed to all jurors who earn $600 or more in attendance fees in the calendar year.
 This applies only to the "attendance fee" and not for reimbursement for travel expenses (mileage, tolls, etc.).

 Are there restrictions on what can be brought into the Courthouse?

 Yes.
-Portable phones, Laptop computers and PDA are PERMITTED.
+Food, drink, and electronic devices are PERMITTED.
 Cameras, recording devices, knives, scissors and similar type items are PROHIBITED in the Courthouses.
 Please do not have these objects in your possession upon arrival at the courthouse.